dphuang2/dphuang2.github.io/_posts/2018-09-20-self-analysis.markdown

 explanation/thoughts.
 I will then do an external informal survey of my friends and family by asking them to list my strengths, weaknesses, attributes, characteristics.
-I will take the results from this survey and perform a congruence analysis .
-I will then create a feature-benefit model of myself that reflects my personal brand.
+I will take the results from this survey and perform a congruence analysis.
+Then I will create a feature-benefit model of myself that reflects my personal brand.

 # Strengths and Weaknesses